HandCash/handcash-connect-sdk-docs/docs/data-ownership.md

 # Data Ownership

 Each HandCash user has their own identity.
-You can use this identities to make users owners of the information they produce: social media content, blogs, videos.
+You can use these identities to make users owners of the information they produce: social media content, blogs, videos.

 You can use this identity to sign any piece of information and make the user the owner of it.